Bill Cosby goes on trial, his legacy and freedom at stake

 Constand, 44, of the Toronto area, is expected to take the stand this week and tell her story in public for the first time.

-The trial’s first witness was Kelly Johnson of Atlanta, who worked for one of Cosby’s agents at the William Morris Agency.
-She described an encounter she said took place in 1996 at the Hotel Bel-Air when she was in her mid-30s.
+The trial’s first witness was Kelly Johnson, who worked for one of Cosby’s agents at the William Morris Agency.
+Johnson, of Atlanta, described an encounter she said took place in 1996 at the Hotel Bel-Air when she was in her mid-30s.

-Prosecutors are trying to show Cosby’s treatment of Constand fit a pattern of predatory behavior.

 Johnson testified that Cosby pressured her to take a large white pill that knocked her out, and when she woke up he put lotion on her hand and forced her to touch his genitals.